Automattic/wp-desktop/docs/development.md

 Thanks to [Babel](https://babeljs.io/)'s magic transpilation, we already have a node-friendly server bundle available to use.
 However, we can't just `require` the bundle and be done with it due to various issues such as path resolutions (the working directory inconveniently points to the desktop root, which breaks things).

 Instead, during the app's startup process, we fork a child process to load up Calypso using the transpiled bundle.
-This gives Calypso its own "sandbox" and can run without the app/Electron environment unintenationally interfering with it.
+This gives Calypso its own "sandbox" and can run without the app/Electron environment unintentionally interfering with it.

 ## Debugging